 5. Must Provide Information About Crime, Schools, and Ethnics

-Although Los Angeles real estate agents are committed to facts, disclosure, and truth, there are some things they cannot legally do or say.
+Although Riverside real estate agents are committed to facts, disclosure, and truth, there are some things they cannot legally do or say.
 One of these things, under the Federal Fair Housing Laws, is to do anything that discriminates against protected classes of people.
 And this typically means that agents can’t disclose a neighborhood’s crime rates, school statistics, or ethnic make-up.
 Your agent can, however, tell you where you can find such information.

 6. One Agent as Good as Another

 Real estate agents all get pretty much the same training and have to pass the same certification exams, so one is as good as another, right?
 Wrong.
-This is a myth about Los Angeles real estate agents that could not only cost you money or a sale but could land you in legal hot water.
+This is a myth about Riverside real estate agents that could not only cost you money or a sale but could land you in legal hot water.
 Agents are not all the same.

 A qualified, experienced local agent can make all the difference in the world.
 An agent who has lived and worked in the area – with a solid track record of sales close to asking price – will know exactly how to approach your target market to help get a better price and a faster sale.
 This kind of agent will also have inside knowledge, deep relationships with other agents and professionals, and a roster of potential buyers that can’t be accessed elsewhere.
-We have the Los Angeles real estate agents you need.
+We have the Riverside real estate agents you need.